pablopunk/Oncoscape/INSTALL.md

 ### Windows System Requirements and Dependencies

-***Note:***  Oncoscape can't currently run natively on Windows due to some Unix only components.
+***Note:***  Oncoscape will not currently run natively on Windows due to some Unix only components that are being used.
 To run Oncoscape on Windows, you must either use a hypervisor such as VirtualBox, Hyper-V or VMware and run Oncoscape in a Linux VM or you can run it in a Docker container using the Docker Toolbox for Windows.

 ## 2. Installing Oncoscape